April 01, 2021

 2. Dhanvantri Farmer Producer Company Limited (DFPCL) Gir Somnath, Gujarat

-In 2015 ACF initiated the Better Cotton Initiative in 28 villages of Una & Girgadhada block of Gir Somnath, forming Cotton Grower Learner Groups along the way.
+In 2015 Ambuja Foundation initiated the Better Cotton Initiative in 28 villages of Una & Girgadhada block of Gir Somnath, forming Cotton Grower Learner Groups along the way.
 Some of these groups visited the Somnath Farmer Producer Company in nearby Kodinar and, on seeing the success of the collective input process, were buoyed to kickstart their own FPO and inputs business in 2019.

 A proposal was submitted to NABARD and INR 10.54lakh was sanctioned to help start the FPO with 320 farmers (including 8 women farmers) signing up as shareholders.